Invitation Letter to Misconduct Investigatory Meeting

 This information will usually already have been given to the employee through a privacy notice at the start of employment.
 Matters discussed during the investigation should also be kept confidential and disclosed only where necessary for the investigation.

-This letter should be used alongside the Guidance Notes: Disciplinary Procedures and the Disciplinary Policy and Procedure.
+It should be used alongside the Guidance Notes on Disciplinary Procedures and the Disciplinary Policy and Procedure.

 Invitation Letter to Misconduct Investigatory Meeting is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.